nocodb/nocodb/README.md

 ```
 /api/blogs/103/comments
 ```
 eg: blogs is parent table and comments is child table.
-API invocation will result in all payments with blog primary key 103.
+API invocation will result in all comments for blog primary key 103.

 ## Support for composite primary keys